dynamoose/dynamoose/docs/_docs/schema.md

 Adds a getter function that will be used to transform the value returned from the DB.

+**toDynamo**: function

+Adds a setter function that will directly set the value to the DB.
+This skips all type management and parsing normally provided by `options.set`.

+**parseDynamo**: function

+Adds a getter function that will be used to transform the value directly returned from the DB.
+This skips all type management and parsing normally provided by `options.get`.

 **trim**: boolean

 Trim whitespace from string when saving to DB.